Note from Steve Kaye about Keep Your Cat Safe

 Some of my friends aren’t so lucky.
 They’re outdoor cats.

 They get hurt.
 They get sick.
-They get lost.
+And they get lost.

 They have problems that shouldn’t happen to a dog.